Beacon-Sec/Beacon/readme.md

-# LLM4SEC - Linux Kernel Vulnerability Detection with Two Different Large Language Models
+# BEACON: A Prompts Framework To Drive Large Language Model For Source Code Detection

 The overall framework is divided into four parts: